The Social Experience of Going to the Movies

 For some people watching a movie alone is a big taboo but personally I don’t see anything wrong with it.
 I mean it’s not as if you have been caught in public with a blood dripping axe.
 Sorry, that image transposed from American Psycho probably made things worse here.
 Anyways, the point that I am trying to make is that there is or at least there should be some merit in watching a movie for the sake of watching the movie itself rather than the whole social activity of going to watch a movie.

 So then may be there is a difference between going to a movie and going for a movie.
-In the former category are people who want to go to movie because they have to meet someone and watching a movie is a good way to go around that.
+In the former category are people who want to go to a movie because they have to meet someone and watching a movie is a good way to go around that.
 If they do not get tickets to a particular movie, they’ll probably watch some other movie.
 If someone comes up with a more ingenious way to spend time, they would much rather go for that.
 If however, you are going for a movie, then everything revolves around that, including I would assume, the people that you could watch it with.
 In the former case, watching a movie is just a form of social interaction whereas in the latter watching a movie in the theatre in itself is the motive and the social interaction is just a byproduct of the same.
 It is the former kind of people who make up the majority of numbers but it’s more people of the latter kind who pre book for the first show and watch a movie many times over.

 With the increasing sizes of television screens with astounding number of pixels per square inch (or something like that), it would have been expected that the number of people going to the cinema halls would fall but the recent trends indicate to the contrary.
 More and more people today go to watch movies in theaters.
 The primary reason probably not being the cinematic experience but the fact that for a lot of people going to the movies is a wonderful way to spend time with friends and family; an outdoor activity of sorts.
 This is certainly not a bad thing (or at least I am not judging such people).
 I am just wondering if watching a movie minus this socializing experience is.